-Our system performed monitoring for the EPA Unregulated Contaminant Monitoring Regulation (UCMR3) for the Assessment Monitoring of 21 Unregulated Contaminants.
-The last quarter sampling was done in February 2014.
-The monitoring results of the detected contaminants are included in the table of detected contaminants.
-If you have any questions, about the Unregulated Contaminants, please contact EPA's Safe Drinking Water Hotline at 800-426-4791 for information on UCMR3 monitoring.
+If you have any questions, about the Unregulated Contaminants, please contact EPA's Safe Drinking Water Hotline at 800-426-4791 for information on UCMR4 monitoring.
 This list of contaminants is not subject to any proposed or promulgated national primary drinking water regulation (NSDWRs), are known or anticipated to occur in public water systems, and may require regulations under the Safe Drinking Water Act (SDWA).
-Currently, Village is working with EPA for the Assessment Monitoring of the UCMR4.